apache/airflow/docs/apache-airflow/howto/upgrading-from-1-10/index.rst

 Features in 1.10.15 include:

 1. Most breaking DAG and architecture changes of Airflow 2.0 have been backported to Airflow 1.10.15.
-This backward-compatibility does not mean that 1.10.15 will process these DAGs the same way as Airflow 2.0.
-Instead, this means that most Airflow 2.0 compatible DAGs will work in Airflow 1.10.15.
-This backport will give users time to modify their DAGs over time without any service disruption.
+This backward-compatibility does not mean that 1.10.15 will process these Dags the same way as Airflow 2.0.
+Instead, this means that most Airflow 2.0 compatible Dags will work in Airflow 1.10.15.
+This backport will give users time to modify their Dags over time without any service disruption.

 2. We have also backported the updated Airflow 2.0 CLI commands to Airflow 1.10.15, so that users can modify their scripts